The Portrait of a Christian

 - or -

-Purchase the book directly from the publisher by calling toll-free:
+Purchase this book directly from the publisher by calling toll-free:

-An unedited copy of the book can be read on the Internet for free: Click Here
+An unedited copy of the book can also be read on the Internet for free: Click Here

 However, the book or ebook is a much easier and a more beneficial read!